Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/ucob/index.en.md

 **Nael:**
 - `3`: Stack position for transition to Bahamut.
-- `4`: Stack position for Thermionic Beam, Fire tethers.
+- `4`: Stack position for *Thermionic Beam*, Fire tethers.

 **Bahamut Prime:**
-- The `ABCD` markers are for Earthshakers in Tenstrike Trio.
+- The `ABCD` markers are for Earthshakers in *Tenstrike Trio*.
-- `123`: Spawn positions for bosses during Fellruin Trio.
-Knockback boundary for Heavensfall Trio.
+- `123`: Spawn positions for bosses during *Fellruin Trio*.
+Knockback boundary for *Heavensfall Trio*.
-- `3`: Safe spot for Tenstrike Trio.
-It should be a square for players to communicate their second Earthshaker positions.
+- `3`: Safe spot for *Tenstrike Trio*.
+It should be a square for players to communicate their second *Earthshaker* positions.
-- `4`: Stack point at the start of Blackfire Trio and the end of Heavensfall Trio.
-It is also used to see whether Bahamut is on a cardinal or intercardinal position during Grand Octet (edge = cardinal, corner = intercardinal).
+- `4`: Stack point at the start of *Blackfire Trio* and the end of *Heavensfall Trio*.
+It is also used to see whether Bahamut is on a cardinal or intercardinal position during *Grand Octet* (edge = cardinal, corner = intercardinal).

 **Golden Bahamut:**
-- `3`: Where tanks will stack for the first Akh Morn in Golden Bahamut.
+- `3`: Where tanks will stack for the first *Akh Morn* in Golden Bahamut.

 ![]({{site.baseurl}}/assets/images/ultimates/ucob/markers.jpg)
 <details markdown=block>